 How To Get Tough Smells Out of Wood Furniture

-We have nine extra methods to try.
-These all work wonderfully for removing odors.
-Give one a go, and if that doesn’t work, try a few other hacks until your wooden furniture is stink-free.
+We have extra methods to try below.
+These work wonderfully for removing specific types of odors.
+Give one a go, and if that doesn’t work, move on to the next hack until your furniture is stink-free.

 With Dryer Sheets

-This method works great for lingering odors or odors that keep coming back.
-Simply line the wooden furniture with dryer sheets.
-If you have a dresser or a trunk, stash dryer sheets inside.
+This method works great for lingering odors that keep coming back.
+Simply line the wooden furniture drawers or shelves with dryer sheets.
+If you have a trunk, stash a few sheets inside and close the lid.

-Leave them in or on the furniture for 24 hours.
-You can also leave them there long-term to combat odors as they happen.
-Just swap them out for new dryer sheets every few weeks.
+Leave them in the furniture for at least 24 hours.
+You can also leave them there long-term to combat odors as they happen, just remember to swap them out for fresh sheets every few weeks.

 With Baking Soda

-Leave the baking soda inside for a couple of days and swap it out for new baking soda.
-Repeat this process for one week.
-The baking soda will absorb excess smells.
+For the dry bowl method, leave the baking soda inside for a couple of days.
+If the smell persists, swap it out for fresh powder and repeat the process for one week.

 With Murphy’s Oil

-Murphy’s Oil soap wood cleaner is a super popular and effective product for cleaning all types of wood, including finished and unfinished.
+Murphy’s Oil soap wood cleaner is a classic for a reason.
+It is super effective for cleaning all types of wood, including finished and unfinished surfaces, and leaves a pleasant citronella scent.

 To use, follow these instructions:

-- Dilute: Dilute ½ cup of Murphy’s Oil per gallon of water.
+- Dilute: Mix about ½ cup of Murphy’s Oil per gallon of water.

-- Wipe: With a separate cloth, wipe away the excess.
-There’s no need to rinse Murphy’s Oil!
+- Wipe: Take a separate dry cloth and wipe away any excess moisture.
+There is no need to rinse Murphy’s Oil.

 With Vodka

-Vodka can help to neutralize odors.
-Simply fill a spray bottle with vodka and mist the wood, inside and out.
+Cheap vodka is a surprisingly good odor neutralizer.
+The alcohol kills bacteria and evaporates quickly, taking the bad smells with it.
+Fill a spray bottle with plain vodka and mist the wood, inside and out.
 Leave the piece in a breezy or sunny spot to completely air dry.

 By Sanding and Sealing

-If nothing else works, you might have to remove the odors by sanding the furniture back to its roots.
-This can air out the wood pores and release bad odors.
-Just note that after sanding the wood back, you will need to reseal it.
+If nothing else works, the smell is likely trapped deep in the wood pores or the old finish.
+You might have to remove the odors by stripping and sanding the furniture.
+Just note that after sanding the wood back, you must reseal it to lock out future moisture.

-- Prepare your workspace: Make sure to work in a well-ventilated area and wear a face mask, safety glasses, and protective gloves.
+- Prepare your workspace: Work in a well-ventilated area (garage or outside).
+Wear a face mask, safety glasses, and gloves.

-- Wash the wood: Wash the wood with soapy water and a cloth.
+- Wash and dry: Clean the wood with soapy water and dry it thoroughly with a cloth.

-- Sand: Now it’s time to sand the wood.
-Start with a low grit sandpaper, around 100.
-Gently sand the wood to remove excess paint stripper.
-Wipe the loosened residue away with a cloth.
-Then move up to 180-grit sandpaper, working in the direction of the grain until the wood is smooth.
+- Sand the wood: Start with low-grit sandpaper (around 100) to remove excess paint or stain.
+Wipe away dust.
+Move up to 180-grit sandpaper, always sanding in the direction of the grain until smooth.

-- Vacuum: Use a handheld vacuum cleaner to remove excess dust.
+- Vacuum dust: Use a handheld vacuum cleaner with a brush attachment to remove every speck of dust.

 With Other Deodorizers

-- Charcoal: Charcoal is naturally absorbent.
-You can use leftover charcoal from your grill or charcoal bags.
-Place the charcoal pieces in a bowl and put it in or near the wooden furniture.
-If using bags, pop them inside the furniture or nearby.
-Leave it overnight.
+- Charcoal: Activated charcoal is naturally absorbent.
+You can use charcoal bags or briquettes (without lighter fluid).
+Place the charcoal in a bowl inside the furniture and leave it overnight or longer.

 What Can I Put In My Drawers To Make Them Smell Nice?

-- Essential oils: Pop 10 drops of essential oil on a washcloth and place it in your drawers.
-This will leave behind a fresh aroma.
+- Essential oils: Place 10 drops of your favorite essential oil (like lemon or eucalyptus) on a cotton ball or washcloth and hide it in the corner of a drawer.

-- Bar of soap: Wrap a bar of scented soap in a paper towel and place it in your drawers.
-This will provide long-lasting freshness.
+- Bar of soap: This is an old-school trick that works.
+Wrap a bar of strong-smelling soap in a paper towel and place it in your drawers for long-lasting freshness.

 FAQs